0BAB1/HOLY_CORE_COURSE/tutorial.md

 ### 10.1.b : Verification

-And to verify this behavior, we simply copy-paste the ```beq``` test case and adapt the expected signals usgin the spreadsheet :
+And to verify this behavior, we simply copy-paste the ```beq``` test case and adapt the expected signals using the [spreadsheet](https://docs.google.com/spreadsheets/d/1qkPa6muBsE1olzJDY9MTXeHVy1XvEswYHMTnvV1bRlU/edit?usp=sharing) :

 ```python
 # test_control.py